47 Ronin (2013 film): Release

 47 Ronin was originally scheduled to be released on November 21, 2012, but was delayed to February 8, 2013 due to the need for work on the 3D effects.
 It was moved once more to a final release date of December 25, 2013, due to the need for work on the reshoots and post-production.

-An endorsement from the cast of Sengoku Basara was held until January 23, 2014, stating that Japanese fans who tweet with the hashtag #RONIN_BASARA could win Sengoku Basara 4 for the PS3 or a 47 Ronin poster signed by the film's cast.
+An endorsement from the cast of Sengoku Basara was held until January 23, 2014, stating that Japanese fans who tweet with the hashtag #RONIN_BASARA could win a copy of Sengoku Basara 4 for the PlayStation 3 or a 47 Ronin poster signed by the film's cast.

 Home media

 Universal Pictures Home Entertainment released 47 Ronin on DVD, Blu-ray and Blu-ray 3D on April 1, 2014.

 Reception

 Box office

 47 Ronin originally premiered in Japan on December 6, 2013, where it opened to 753 screens and grossed an estimated $1.3 million, opening in third place behind Lupin the 3rd vs. Detective Conan: The Movie and Kaguya-hime no Monogatari (The Tale of Princess Kaguya).
 Variety reported that the Japanese debut was "troubling", considering the well-known local cast and the fact that the film is loosely based on a famous Japanese tale.
-The evening tabloid newspaper Nikkan Gendai reported that its dismal performance were "unheard-of numbers" generated by the Japanese distaste for a Hollywood rendition of Chūshingura which bore little resemblance to the renowned historical epic.
+The evening tabloid newspaper Nikkan Gendai reported that its dismal performance were "unheard-of numbers" generated by the Japanese distaste for a Hollywood rendition of Chūshingura, which bore little resemblance to the renowned historical epic.

 In the United States, the film grossed $20.6 million in five days after its release on Christmas Day 2013, opening in ninth place and facing heavy competition from Frozen, The Hobbit: The Desolation of Smaug, Anchorman 2: The Legend Continues, The Wolf of Wall Street, American Hustle, Saving Mr. Banks, The Secret Life of Walter Mitty and The Hunger Games: Catching Fire.
 In the United Kingdom, the film grossed $2.3 million upon debuting in fifth place.
 The film was a box-office bomb, unable to recover its $175 million production budget.